agusantarelli/Catan/README.md

 - $ pip install -r requiements.txt
 - $ cd catan/
 - $ python manage.py runserver

-3. Now open another terminal and follow this steps for the frontend:
+### Run the frontend
 - $ cd Catan/
 - $ cd frontend/
 - $ npm install
 - $ echo 'REACT_APP_API="http://localhost:8000/"' > .env
 - $ npm run mockapi & npm start

-4. Then a window will open in the browser with the game
+Then a window will open in the browser with the game.Enjoy it!
-5. Enjoy it!